Sukkot: Sukkah

 A family is hanging decorations from the s'chach (top or "ceiling") on the inside of a sukkah.

-The sukkah walls can be constructed of any material that blocks wind (wood, canvas, aluminum siding, sheets).
+The sukkah walls can be constructed of any material that blocks wind (wood, canvas, aluminium siding, sheets).
 The walls can be free-standing or include the sides of a building or porch.
 There must be at least three walls, with one permitted to be a partial wall.
 The roof must be of organic material, known as s'chach, such as leafy tree overgrowth, schach mats or palm fronds – plant material that is no longer connected with the earth.
 It is customary to decorate the interior of the sukkah with hanging decorations of the four species as well as with attractive artwork.

 The Four Species

+A 7th–8th century CE synagogue mosaic from Tiberias depicting a lulav and etrog alongside a Greek dedicatory inscription.
+Currently housed at the Eretz Israel Museum.